Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 Tree Technologies at Howard

-This video is the HU Empower Pitch Competiton where we won $20,000!
+This video is from the Howard Empower Pitch Competition, where we won $20,000 in first-place funding for Rooted.

 More videos to come!